OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-expanding-card/README.md

 # 🐞 Creating a Pure CSS Expanding Card

 This document details how to create an expanding card effect using only CSS.
-This is a common CSS challenge that demonstrates the power of CSS transitions and pseudo-elements.
-No JavaScript is required!
+This technique leverages CSS transitions and transforms to smoothly animate the card's expansion when hovered over.
+No JavaScript is required.

 **Description of the Styling:**

-This example creates a card that expands vertically when hovered over.
-The expansion reveals hidden content within the card.
-The effect uses a smooth transition for a polished look.
-We'll achieve this using CSS transitions, `::before` pseudo-element for a subtle background highlight during hover, and strategically placed content.
+This design creates a card with a subtle shadow.
+On hover, the card expands slightly, revealing more content and creating a visually appealing interactive element.
+The expansion uses a CSS transform `scale()` to smoothly enlarge the card, and a transition property to control the animation speed.

 **Full Code:**